johnbrumley/desma158/how-to-submit-projects.md

 To take a screenshot and automatically save the file, press the Windows key + PrtScn.
 Your screen will go dim and a screenshot of your entire screen will save to the Pictures > Screenshots folder.

 Also consider the snipping tool, which is a convenient way to capture a portion of your screen.
 ##### MAC

-1. To take a screenshot, press and hold these three keys together: Shift, Command, and 3.
+1. To take a screenshot, press Shift + Command + 3.
 2. If you see a thumbnail in the corner of your screen, click it to edit the screenshot.
 Or wait for the screenshot to save to your desktop.

 By default, screenshots save to your desktop with the name ”Screen Shot [date] at [time].png.”